-7.1 A Governor should in all his or her work for the College exercise such skill as he or she possesses and such care and diligence as would be expected from a reasonable person in the circumstances.
-This will be particularly relevant when Governors act as agents of the College, for example, when functions are delegated to a Committee or to the Chair.
-Governors should be careful to act within the terms of reference of any Committees on which they serve and should take appropriate advice where necessary.
+A Governor should in all his or her work for the College exercise such skill as he or she possesses and such care and diligence as would be expected from a reasonable person in the circumstances.
+This will be particularly relevant when Governors act as agents of the College, for example, when functions are delegated to a committee of the Corporation or to the Chair.
+Governors should be careful to act within the terms of reference of any committees on which they serve and should take appropriate advice where necessary.